LLNL/axom/src/docs/sphinx/quickstart_guide/config_build.rst

 | CMAKE_HIP_ARCHITECTURES      | Target architecture(s) for HIP           |
 +------------------------------+------------------------------------------+

-.. important:: Depending on the version of RAJA you are using, you may need to
-               set the C++ standard to C++14.
-RAJA requires C++14 as of release v2022.03.0.

 .. note :: To configure the version of the C++ standard, you can supply one of the
            following values for **BLT_CXX_STD**:  'c++11' or 'c++14'.
-           Axom requires at least 'c++11', the  default value.
+           Axom requires at least 'c++14', the  default value.

 Tools and features primarily intended for developers